 Average multiplicity is an observable directly related to neutron production in spallation targets.
 The models have been compared for two targets (Fe and Pb) and three energies (0.8, 1.2 and 1.6 GeV).
-In Fig. 3 we show the results for low energy neutrons (< 20 MeV) which are the major part of the produced neutrons, but the conclusions are the same with the high-energy region (> 20 MeV).
 The worst case is for some models with iron, but always below a factor 2, and many models fit well the data for both high and low energy neutrons, for iron and lead.
 Generally lead is better reproduced, but with more models outside the error bars.
 Table II summarizes the reliability of our set of models.

-Table II.
-Summary of the global average multiplicity analysis (C/E: calculation/experiment).
+Table 2: Summary of the global average multiplicity analysis (C/E: calculation/experiment).

-Reliability Fe (< 20 MeV) Fe (> 20 MeV) Pb (< 20 MeV) Pb (> 20 MeV) 50% < C/E < x2 4 models C/E < 50% 6 models 4 models C/E < 30% 6 models 3 models 8 models 2 models Close to error bars 10 models Within error bars 5 models 6 models 3 models 3 models target and the accelerator vacuum.
-Moreover, tritium production is often an issue from the radioprotection point of view.
+Reliability Fe (< 20 MeV) Fe (> 20 MeV) Pb (< 20 MeV) Pb (> 20 MeV) 50% < C/E < x2 4 models C/E < 50% 6 models 4 models C/E < 30% 6 models 3 models 8 models 2 models Close to error bars 10 models Within error bars 5 models 6 models 3 models 3 models

-3.2.
 Light charged particle production

 LCPs (proton, deuteron, triton, helium-3 and alpha) are abundantly produced in spallation reaction and are a concern for material damage issues.
-For instance, helium can be responsible of swelling in the structure materials in particular the window separating the
+For instance, helium can be responsible of swelling in the structure materials in particular the window separating the target and the accelerator vacuum.
+Moreover, tritium production is often an issue from the radioprotection point of view.